We advise people to work on problems that are important but neglected, and to try to increase the contribution they’re able to have.

 5. Crowding out

 If you announce that you’re going to work on a particular problem, or experiment with a particular approach, you can discourage other people from doing the same thing, because they will feel like you’ve got it handled.

-For example, once 80,000 Hours said it was going to do research into how to do the most good with your career, we made it less likely that anyone else in the effective altruism community would do the same.
-To this day, we don’t really have any competitors.
+For example, once 80,000 Hours said it was going to do research into how to do the most good with your career, we delayed anyone else in the effective altruism community from starting a similar project.

 This has become a larger concern for us as we’ve become more focussed on deepening our understanding of our priority paths and top global priorities.
 There’s a chance our existence might discourage people from doing research into careers focused on other problems, like global health and development.

 We’re not telling you that you should only start a new project if you’re certain you’ll succeed.
-The other side of this problem, is that it’s bad when qualified people successfully identify a gap, but don’t take initiative because they think it’s already being handled by others, or wait for somebody better to come along.
+The other side of this problem is that it’s bad when qualified people successfully identify a gap but don’t take initiative because they think it’s already being handled by others — or they wait for somebody better to come along.